Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/basics.md

 3. There is a theoretical limit of `4294967295` triggers in a scenario.
 Roll The Dice in older versions of the game is known to use about `16000` triggers.
 There is a theoretical limit of `2147483647` effects and `2147483647` conditions inside one trigger.
 Perk Pandemonium is known to use up to `250` effects inside one trigger.

-4. Triggers are executed in top to bottom order, as they appear in the editor.
-The effects inside one trigger are executed in top to bottom order as well.
+4. Triggers are executed in the order that they were created in, and not the order of their appearence from top to bottom.
+The effects inside one trigger are also executed in the order that they were created in, and not the order of their appearence from top to bottom.
+The conditions inside a trigger are checked according to the order that they were created in as well.

+5. For the effects of a trigger to execute, all the conditions of the trigger must be fulfilled except in one case (when an OR condition is used).
+A trigger will give up on checking the rest of its conditions as soon as a condition that is false is encountered except in one case (when an OR condition is used).
+These rules are discussed in greater detail in the [Conditions]("Jump to: Triggers > Conditions NONEXISTENT") section of the guide.